-You can find these properties fully documented under the general RteRunnableInputObject topic in the E-Basic Online Help.
-Note that you will need to specify the address of your port via the xxxSignalPort property, and the value you are sending via the xxxSignalData.
+You can find these properties fully documented under the RteRunnableInputObject topic in the E-Prime Command Reference.
+You will need to specify the address of your port via the xxxSignalPort property, and the value you are sending via the xxxSignalData.
 If you do not know how to find these values, please click here INFO: General Parallel Port Information .

 For this type of signaling you can typically use the built-in parallel port, or alternatively, install a register addressable digital I/O card.
 If you use the default parallel port there is typically no hardware initialization needed.
 If you use a third party digital I/O card, you often have to configure the card once at the beginning of the experiment by using the WritePort E-Basic command to send a value to a configuration value to a designated configuration port.
 This step typically programs the registers/ports on the card as input or output.
 Refer to your cards programming manual for specific instructions on this step.